 Carbon offset projects

-“Várzea” in the Amazonian river basin in the Brazilian state of Para represents a special and very unique eco system.
-The island Marajó is permeated by waterways.
-The land has been molded by small farmers for centuries.
-The Amazon River is a transport artery, fostering farming and livestock breeding - which in turn is associated with increasing deforestation, leading to harmful effects on the surrounding ecosystem and climate as a whole.
+“Várzea” in the Amazonian river basin in the Brazilian state of Para represents a unique ecosystem.
+The island Marajó is permeated by waterways and the land has been moulded by small and local farmers for centuries.
+The Amazon River is seen as a major transport artery, fostering farming and livestock breeding.
+This is associated with increasing deforestation, leading to harmful effects on the surrounding ecosystem and climate as a whole.

 The Ecomapuá Project protects 90,000 hectares of forest and prohibits commercial logging.
-It creates alternative sources of income for the 94 local families, such as trading in the fruit açaí.
-Not only is it popular in Brazil, it is also increasingly in demand in industrialized countries as a superfood.
-Since the project promotes development in one of the poorest regions in northeastern Brazil, it is certified under the Verified Carbon Standard as well as the Social Carbon Standard.
+It creates alternative sources of income for the 94 local families situated in the region, such as trading of Acai, a fruit native to the region.
+Not only is it popular in Brazil, but it has seen a surge in demand by industrialized countries who term it a ‘superfood.’
+Since the project promotes development in one of the poorest regions in North Eastern Brazil, it is certified under both the Verified Carbon Standard and Social Carbon Standard.

 The tree nurseries and açaí production are owned by the local communities.